tiramizoo/oxid-plugin/README.md

 OXID eSales module for integration with [Tiramizoo API](http://dev.tiramizoo.com/).
 Module works with following OXID eSales versions: 4.3.2+, versions 4.4.x, 4.5.x will be available soon

+# Checkout flow #

+*   User adds items to basket (All items added by user have to have tiramizoo service enabled, directly or by category)

+*   User go to checkout (Step 1)

+*   User specify delivery address (Step 2)

+*   Between Step 2 and Step 3 plugin sends request to tiramizoo with items dimentions and address data to verify if package can be delivered with Tiramizoo.
+In case package is too big, or delivery address is outside service area tiramizoo will not appear as delivery option

+*   User selects tiramizoo as a delivery option (Step 3)

+*   User selects delivery time window - when he wants courier to deliver (Step 3)

+*   User selects payment method (Step 3) (please remember that pay on delivery should not be available for tiramizoo service)

+*   User selects payment option and go to step 4 (Step 3)

+*   User verifies and confirms (corrects if needed) order by going to step 5

+*   Between Step 4 and Step 5 plugin sends request to tiramizoo to create order

+*   User sees thank you page and receives email with tracking url

 # Installation #

 *	Switch to 4.3.2 branch, download code